Kluvens/python_learning_notebook/README.md

 def heapify(arr, size, i):
     largest = i

+    # l is the left child
     l = 2 * i + 1
+    # r is the right child
     r = 2 * i + 2

     if l < size and arr[i] < arr[l]: